-We will cover off all types of Dresden accommodation options from Hostels to luxury Dresden hotels as well as how to decide where to stay in Dresden, the best Dresden hotels, best places in Dresden to visit, the best places to stay in Dresden, hotels near Dresden attractions, Dresden neighborhood guide and many more.
-Airbnb is also a great option for short or long stays.
+We will cover off all types of Dresden accommodation options from Hostels to luxury Dresden hotels as well as how to decide where to stay in Dresden Germany 2023, the best Dresden hotels, best places in Dresden to visit, the best places to stay in Dresden, hotels near Dresden attractions, Dresden neighborhood guide and many more.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Old Town – Where to stay in Dresden for first timers

 Dresden’s Old Town, or Altstadt, is the best area for tourists who are visiting Dresden for the first time, or for visitors who only have a short time to stay in Dresden.
 Altstadt sits on the left bank of the Eble River and is the cultural hub of Dresden.
 Despite the destruction of World War II, Old Town was rebuilt to retain the same architectural diversity of Renaissance, Baroque and 19th-century styles.

 The domed Dresden Frauenkirche church looms over the city, making it easy to always find your way back to Old Town after exploring other areas of Dresden.
 Some of the best hotels in Dresden are found in and around Old Town, making it an excellent place to stay.